-If you opt for a labour audit, and at any point you do not meet the labour performance criteria in the Labour Eligibility Requirements (for example a Zero Tolerance Issue is found during your amfori BSCI audit), then you must inform your certification body within two working days.
-You will then have 30 days to address the issue to maintain your Chain of Custody certificate.
+If at any point you do not meet the labour performance criteria in the CoC Standard (for example a Zero Tolerance Issue is found during your amfori BSCI audit), then you must inform your certification body within two working days.
+You will then have 30 days to address the issue to maintain your CoC certificate.